 It’s called mom dating, and it is an actual thing.

 Like most first dates, mom-to-mom conversations can start out shaky and awkward.
 After asking the inevitable (and inevitably boring) “Awe, how old is she?!” questions, we find ourselves stumbling over our words and fidgeting with our jackets.

-Whether you moved to a new city or are the first of your friends to be a part of the mom club, odds are you are eager to make some fellow “mom friends”.
+Whether you move to a new city or are the first of your friends to be part of the mom club, odds are that you are eager to make some fellow “mom friends.”
 While it would be nice for these relationships to eventually deepen, sometimes it’s enough to spend some time with people who know what you’re going through in the trenches of motherhood!

 Here are a few ways of going about picking and choosing your future wine-drinking (er, playdate) companions.